 - Official Psychedelic.Support Certificate of Completion and CME Certificate

-Course starts in August 2020!
-Register now to access the course syllabus and online learning platform.
-This activity has been approved for AMA PRA Category 1 Credit™.
-The exact number of credits are pending approval.
-Anticipated date to release credits is August 2020.
-Group discounts available, contact email@example.com for more information.
+This activity has been approved for 16 AMA PRA Category 1 Credit™.
+Group discounts available, contact firstname.lastname@example.org for more information.

 Meet Your Instructors, Course Contributors, & Peer Reviewers